Dalfre/GettingAndCleaningData_Project/CodeBook.md

-##Human Activity Recognition Using Smartphones Dataset
+# Human Activity Recognition Using Smartphones Dataset

 Index:
 1. The Data
 2. The Variables and Measurements
-3.
+3. Course Assignment Details

 The Data
 The experiments have been carried out with a group of 30 volunteers within an age bracket of 19-48 years.